-The size of the prostate can also be measured via a transrectal ultrasound.
+The size of the prostate can also be mapped via a transrectal ultrasound.

 Testosterone, DHT and Prostate Issues

-However, since that time it has largely been vindicated, though this is not common knowledge.
-If high DHT was the problem, 20-year-olds would have BPH not 50+ year olds.
+However, since that time it has largely been absolved, though this is not common knowledge.
+If high DHT were the problem, 20-year-olds would have BPH, not 50+year-olds.

 One longitudinal study found no correlation between testosterone levels and either BPH or prostate cancer.
 And another study found a high normal testosterone level is one of the best indicators of prostate health.